slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 Yet this is precisely the skill set that receives the least structured teaching.

-The irony is hard to miss:
-the most broadly useful path is the one least represented in the public learning ecosystem.
+The irony is hard to miss: the most broadly useful path from software engineering perspective is the one least represented in the public learning ecosystem.

 The result is predictable.
 Many professionals assume they must become builders to be “doing AI properly,” when in reality the highest-leverage skill — the one that compounds fastest and benefits the most roles — is becoming a skilled, intentional User.
 Someone who understands the system well enough to collaborate with it, guide it, and extract consistent value without needing to reinvent its infrastructure.